ChickenProp/chickenprop.github.com/_posts/2015-01-16-keeping-code-and-docs-in-sync.md

 ---
-title: Keeping Code and Docs in Sync
+title: A Half-Baked Idea for Keeping Code and Docs in Sync
-layout: draft
+layout: post
 ---
 It's widely regarded that documentation is an important task that doesn't get as much attention as it deserves.